 - Scrambled eggs – these are a great source of protein.

 - Soft (steamed) fish.
 Remember to chew well.

-- Canned tuna and salmon (you can add low fat mayo).
-Great source of protein.
+- Canned tuna and salmon (you can add low-fat mayo) — a great source of protein.

 - Mashed fruit.
-Bananas, avocados, and canned fruit (watch sugar content).
+Bananas, avocados, and canned fruit (watch the sugar content).

 You should avoid the following foods: